nsum/ms3-hotel-task-manager/README.md

         instead of if session["user"] is None

+- don't forget to add confirmation for completing the task

 ## Coding Process
 - Initially I set up two collections for tasks 'tasks' for department tasks, and 'personal' for personal tasks, because I wasn't sure will I be able to manage it in one colelction.